Exploring the Telecommunication Industry’s Not-So-Secret Advantage

 By mapping a population of consumers and businesses within a specific region, for example, and then aggregating that information by age, income, or business type, data scientists can develop a vivid picture of the market opportunity for that area.

 By overlaying that same map with existing fiber routes and existing fiber-lit buildings, analysts can assess the potential value of additional target buildings in the area.
 By combining that with predictive insights about demographic changes and future telecom requirements, companies can plan investments for competitive advantage.

-Leaders in the telecommunications industry understand the critical role that location data and location intelligence play in building and maintaining competitive advantage.
-If you are interested in learning more about how location intelligence can help your business win in the telecommunications industry, watch our free on-demand webcast.
+Understand the critical role that location data and location intelligence play in building and maintaining competitive advantage to help your business win in the telecommunications industry

 Are we marketing to the right people?